Python Module vs Package vs Library

 Output:

 Welcome guest to our Python Module Tutorial.
-Before proceeding, let's take a pause and watch the beginning of the show.

 It’s possible to import only a specific function from a module, rather than the entire module.
-To do this, you can use the following syntax:

 from welcome import greeting_message

 If you’ve used Python before, it’s likely that you’ve used modules.
-For instance, you might have used:

-• random module – is a module that can be used to make pseudo-random number generators for different distributions.
+• random module – a module that can be used to make pseudo-random number generators for different distributions.

 • datetime module – You can change the date and time with the datetime module.